 Wrongful death is caused by an act of negligence, not a criminal act like murder.
 When someone is negligent in fulfilling some duty owed to your loved one – such as correctly diagnosing a disease — even without intent, the result may be a preventable death.

 Our wrongful death attorneys can determine whether you have a claim after meeting with you.
-We offer a free legal consultation to review aspects of your case such as:
+We review aspects of your case such as:

 - Are you an eligible family member or beneficiary of the deceased?